k8neff/k8neff.github.io/About.md

 Hi!
+I'm Katelyn. <br/>
-I'm Katelyn.
-I am a Environmental Scientist
+I am a Environmental Sciennce student, studying at Hunter College.<br/>
+My focus is in Ecology and GIS.
+I'm most interested in understanding the relationship and interconnectedness of the human population and their local ecosystems